-Vitamin B6 is a water-soluble vitamin, which belongs to the family of the vitamin B complex.
-It is named as “Vitamin B6” because it comprises six vitamers, namely pyridoxine, alcohol, pyridoxal, an aldehyde, pyridoxamine and 2, 5’-phosphate esters.
+Vitamin B6 is a water-soluble vitamin and a part of the vitamin B complex.
+It is named “Vitamin B6” because it comprises six vitamers, namely pyridoxine, alcohol, pyridoxal, an aldehyde and pyridoxamine (PLP and PMP).

-Naturally, it is present as a glycosylated form in fruits and vegetables or exhibit reduced bioavailability.
-Pyridoxine should be supplemented in our regular diet as it is essential for our brain health, immune function and various metabolic pathways.
+Naturally, it is present as a glycosylated form in fruits and vegetables or exhibits reduced bioavailability.
+Therefore, pyridoxine should be routinely incorporated into our regular diet, as it is essential for our brain health, immune function and various metabolic pathways.

 Content: Vitamin B6